 Eligible residents who have completed the needs assessment process will be contacted to submit an application for future residency.
 At this time, The Arc Jacksonville Village is at capacity and and the submission of an application places the resident on the waitlist.
 As apartments become available, eligible residents will be contacted in the order their application was received.

-After the prospective resident’s application is accepted, they will undergo service coordination.
+Upon moving in, each resident will participate in service coordination.
 A support plan/APD service agreement is required and will accompany each individual’s lease.
 The cost associated with this plan is in addition to rent.
 Service agreements are a required component of the lease.

 Rules & Regulations

 The Arc Jacksonville Village, and its residents, must abide by the rules and regulations set forth by low-income housing, their service contract and the Resident Association.
 Residents will be expected to follow the guidelines established for visitation, sanitation and safety.
 Noise ordinances must be followed and illegal drug use, criminal behavior and public intoxication will not be allowed.
 Additionally, pets, with the exception of service animals, will not be allowed.